If you’re looking for photography for a wind farm or another development, I’d love to get involved in your project.

 Extensive wind farm photography experience

 It’s not that difficult to find a photographer.
 However, I know that it is a challenge to track down a photographer who understands the guidance, the planning process, and the needs of the client.
-I understand all of this, and I’m also experienced in undertaking photography, whether for the landscape and visual or cultural heritage assessments.
+I understand all of this, and I’m also experienced in undertaking photography, whether for landscape and visual or cultural heritage assessments.
 Over the years, I’ve captured photographs for several proposed wind farms, mobile phone masts and other developments.